kr1tzb1tz/st_john_the_divine/README.md

 ## License

-Private use for St. John the Divine Greek Orthodox Church.
+Private for St. John the Divine Greek Orthodox Church.